-Do you operate a business and besides displaying your business contact information and address let’s say on a post or a page, you want to also give directions as in a form of a map?
-I use Google maps on my phone to get driving directions all the time and gets this, I never get lost.
+Do you operate a business and besides displaying your business contact information and address let’s say on a post or a page, you want to also give directions as in the form of a map?
+I use Google maps on my phone to get driving directions all the time and get this, I never get lost.
 With that being said, I ran across a great plugin for adding Google Maps to your blog.
 I’ll walk you through this plugin to show the insides of it.

 There can be a lot of reason’s why you would need this plugin for your blog, I am not going to go through them but show you that this one plugin is not hard to set up.
-There are a lot of these types of plugins but this one suites my taste buds and should for you as well.
+There are a lot of these types of plugins but this one suits my taste buds and should for you as well.
 Most of all it’s a free plugin.

 Let’s start with finding the plugin to install it.
 Go to your plugins dashboard tab and click on “Add new” as we are about to install a plugin.
-In fact, if this is the first time installing a plugin, we found a useful tutorial on WPOutcast.

 Marked is the plugin we are using.